Digital shield in cyberspace with a person selecting it with their finger.

 Our department includes employees who do not use computers for their UW–Madison job.
 Are these employees required to take the training?

 Yes, employees who do not use a computer in their campus job should reach out to their HR representative or supervisor and ask about taking the paper-based version.
-This is a shortened version of the required training that does not include a quiz.
-This version is available in six languages, including English, Spanish, Hmong, Tibetan, Chinese, and Nepali.
+This version is available in six languages: English, Spanish, Hmong, Tibetan, Chinese, and Nepali.

 What happened to the translated versions of the Cybersecurity Awareness Training?